The straight way to secure device software applications

 Figure 3: Software development flow with security

-Once development of the future proof code and test are complete, the final production security context and encrypted application will need to be delivered to your secure programming facility, or for small runs perhaps using a secure desktop programming system.
-But again the tools and facilities being used here are key to ensuring that your IoT product stays secure.
+Once development of the future-proof code and test are complete, the final production security context and encrypted application will need to be delivered to your secure programming facility, or for small runs perhaps using a secure desktop programming system.
+But again the tools and facilities being used here are key to ensuring that your device stays secure.

 High-quality code analysis tools combined with the use of coding standards are designed to promote secure coding practices.
-By building on top of code quality, the available security measures, such as encrypting the codebase and setting manufacturing limits, will substantially reduce this risk of counterfeiting and cloning during production aside of the security legislation compliance.
-IoT security needs to be straightforward, scalable and sustainable, and security must be integrated from inception, because adding security late in the development process rarely works.
+By building on top of code quality, the available security measures, such as encrypting the codebase and setting manufacturing limits, will substantially reduce the risk of counterfeiting and cloning during production aside from the security legislation compliance.
+Device security needs to be straightforward, scalable, and simple.

-Written by Andy Beeson, Senior Product Manager, Secure Thingz / Senior Product Manager, Embedded Security Solutions, IAR Systems
+Written by Andy Beeson, Ada Lu / Product Marketing Senior Manager, Embedded Security Solutions, IAR Systems